skynetapp/Lytepole-Accounts/View Account.md

 #### Step 2.2:

-- From account action page it will redirect to account data page.
+- From account action page, function **createAccountListInputVO** will redirect to account data page.

 #### Step 2.3